lacuna/bifurcan/README.md

 set = set.forked();
 ```

 The call to `linear()` indicates that the collection has a single owner, and may be updated in-place.
-The call to `forked()` indicates that this is no true.
+The call to `forked()` indicates that this is no longer true.
 By allowing temporary mutability, we gain huge performance benefits.
-However, there is still a cost relative to purely mutable data structures.
+There is still a cost, however, relative to purely mutable data structures.
 For this reason, Bifurcan provides permanently linear variants of each collection:

 ```java
 LinearSet<Long> set = new LinearSet<>();